-$\dagger$ Not applicable.
-The corresponding statistic refers to the total population, which is, by definition, 100 percent of the distribution.
+[†] Not applicable.
+Either the corresponding statistic refers to the total population, which is, by definition, 100 percent of the distribution, or reporting standards are not met because the coefficient of variation (CV) for this estimate is 50 percent or greater.

-SOURCE: U.S. Department of Commerce, Census Bureau, Current Population Survey (CPS), October 2008.
+SOURCE: U.S. Department of Commerce, Census Bureau, Current Population Survey (CPS), October 2009.

 Table C-2.
-Standard errors for table 2: Event dropout rates of 15- through 24-year-olds who dropped out of grades 10-12, and number of dropouts and population of 15- through 24-year-olds who were enrolled: October 1972 through October 2008
+Standard errors for table 2: Event dropout rates of 15- through 24-year-olds who dropped out of grades 10-12, and number of dropouts and population of 15- through 24-year-olds who were enrolled: October 1972 through October 2009